Using the GreyNoise Query Language (GNQL)

 The GreyNoise Query Language (GNQL)

-The GreyNoise Query Language (GNQL) provides users with a powerful tool to search the GreyNoise data set to help analysts, threat hunters, researchers, etc find emerging threats, compromised devices, and other interesting trends.
+The GreyNoise Query Language (GNQL) is a domain-specific query language to search the GreyNoise data set to help analysts, threat hunters, researchers, etc find emerging threats, compromised devices, and other interesting trends.

 GNQLs can be used to query data from both the GreyNoise Visualizer and the GreyNoise REST API.